mmcmahon13/deep-metadata-extraction/README.md

 # deep-metadata-extraction
 Models to identify and extract metadata from scientific literature; training and testing is done on the GROTOAP2 dataset.
-The models and training code are heavily derivative of Emma Strubell's cnn-spred code.
+The models and training code are heavily derivative of Emma Strubell's (@strubell) cnn-spred code.

 ## GROTOAP2 Preproccessing
 ### To extract the article plaintext from TrueViz XML documents, run the following: